V-MalM/VBA-challenge/README.md

      * It took under 2 minutes to execute and show the results.

  * I have also tested the same macro on the "Multiple_year_stock_data.xlsm", and it executed in 8 mins.
-    * Most of the execution time is taken for date formatting.
-Once that has been formatted, the processing to generate the report is less than 2 minutes.
+    * Most of the execution time was for date formatting.
+Once that has been formatted, the processing to generate the report was less than 2 minutes.
-    * I agree "Patience is Golden !"
+    * I agree now that "Patience is Golden !"

 #### Results
 #### 2014